alexpts/php-simple-events/README.md

 ```

 #### Order handlers
-Listeners has priority.
+Listeners have priority.
 All listeners invoke by priority

 ```php
 $events->on('post:title', 'trim', 10); // second